 Among the policy-related virtues of TVWS spectrum is that it is most abundant in rural areas where connectivity tends to be most lacking and network economics are most challenging.
 This contrasts with the situation in major metro markets, which tend to have relatively few available TVWS channels but, compared to rural areas, enjoy relatively robust broadband speeds and competitive options, as well as more favorable economics for investments in fiber optic networks.
 So, more so than most other connectivity options, TVWS availability is well matched to today’s unmet needs.

-This matchup of availability and need can be appreciated by checking TVWS spectrum availability for small towns and rural communities via the location-based search function available on Google’s (and other companies’) online spectrum database.
+This matchup of availability and need can be appreciated by checking TVWS spectrum availability for small rural vs. large metro communities via the location-based search function available on Google’s (and other companies’) online spectrum database.
 It is also visually apparent in the color-coded map below (each channel is 6 MHz wide), as well as zoomable maps available on some of these spectrum database web sites.